What is the meaning of breakdancing?

 There are numerous break dance styles, each with its unique characteristics and origins.
 Some of the most notable break dance styles names include:

-• Locking: Locking is a dance style that incorporates distinctive pauses, or "locks," in between fluid movements.
-It originated in Los Angeles and emphasizes funk music and soulful expression.
+- Locking is a type of dancing that can be characterized by special stops or “locks” in between movements.
+It was founded in Los Angeles and focused on funk music and soulfulness.

 Break dance origin

 Breakdancing originated in the late 1960s and early 1970s in the Bronx, New York City.
-It was born out of the hip-hop movement that emerged from African American and Latino communities, where young people gathered to express themselves through music, dance, and graffiti.
+It developed from the hip hop culture which came from African American and Latino youths, who would come together to dance, rap and spray paint walls.

 The earliest form of break dance was known as top rock, which involved footwork, shuffles, and spins performed while standing up.
 It was followed by down rock, which involved more acrobatic movements performed on the floor, such as kicks, spins, and freezes.